PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Authentication/ActionScript Authentication.md

 ![l](img/AS/3.png)

 *4.* Log in using the details you just registered.
-The user should be recognised and you should now be authenticated.
+The user should be recognized and you should now be authenticated.

 ![l](img/AS/4.png)